 Very rare phase prints of the 1965 stamp on issued paper.
 This one shows the red printing phase on issued paper.
 Note that this print does not include “1965” at the bottom.

 This phase print shows the red and green printing phase.
-It also shows the yellow printing phase on the reverse.
+It also shows the olive printing phase on the reverse.

 Yellow phase print of the 1965 stamp on white magazine style paper.